QUANT & QUAL Conference Keynotes

 In addition to her scholarly work, Dr. Vélez worked as a grassroots organizer with Latinx im/migrant families for over 15 years.
 She is currently organizing with teachers, administrators, and community members in the Pacific Northwest to develop Ethnic Studies courses for local high school students.
 In 2017, she was one of six faculty across Washington State awarded The Ormsby Award for Faculty Citizenship to recognize exemplary service in the public interest for her efforts to create systems through which institutionally underrepresented and underserved students can access higher education.

-Casey Philip Wong, PhD (he/him) is currently a Postdoctoral Scholar under the supervision of Pedro Noguera at the UCLA Center for the Transformation of Schools, as well as a Research Associate at the Center for Race, Ethnicity, and Language.
+Casey Philip Wong, PhD (he/him) is currently a Postdoctoral Scholar in the UCLA Department of Anthropology, as well as a Visiting Scholar within the USC Rossier School of Education.
 In 2019, Dr. Wong received his PhD from the Race, Inequality, and Language in Education program at the Stanford Graduate School of Education, with a concurrent Master’s in Linguistics.
-Dr. Wong is a public intellectual, community organizer, and educator who speaks on issues of intersectionality and social justice, Hip Hop, and the power and possibilities of love in educational practice, theory and policy.
-He was most recently an invited presenter for a Presidential Panel on Hip Hop Pedagogies at the American Association of Applied Linguistics (Chicago), as well as a speaker at the International James Baldwin Conference (Paris) and Gathering of Leaders (New Orleans).
+Recently recognized with the 2021 UCLA Chancellor’s Award for Postdoctoral Research, Dr. Wong’s qualitative research blends the multiple lenses of critical race studies, linguistic anthropology, and Black Feminism to examine how historically and institutionally marginalized students are provided opportunities to engage in authentic learning experiences that sustain their cultures, languages, and communities (i.e. culturally sustaining pedagogy).
+He was most recently an invited panelist for a Presidential Session at the American Educational Research Association on creating expansive and equitable learning environments (virtual), and an invited presenter for a Presidential Session on Hip Hop Pedagogies at the American Association of Applied Linguistics (Chicago), as well as a speaker at the International James Baldwin Conference (Paris).
 His dissertation was a finalist for the 2019 NWSA/UIP First Book Prize and is entitled Pray You Catch Me: A Critical Feminist and Ethnographic Study of Love as Pedagogy and Politics for Social Justice.
+Dr. Wong’s most recent publication, “The Wretched of the Research: Disenchanting Man2-as-Educational Researcher and Entering the 36th Chamber of Education Research,” appeared in the Review of Research in Education in March 2021.
+He synthesized how educational researchers from overlapping and interconnected Black, Indigenous, Latinx, Asian, and Pacific Islander communities have gathered, interpreted, and shared educational knowledge, and theorized how the field of education might more broadly integrate these understandings to conduct research for collective liberation.
 Dr. Wong has worked with activists in Hip Hop Education to organize four Think Tank gatherings, as well as a Culturally Sustaining Pedagogy (CSP) conference that brought together leaders working for educational justice.
-Dr. Wong is working alongside H. Samy Alim and Django Paris to organize a follow-up convening which will take place in July 2020, and initiate a Spencer-funded research project exploring CSPs across the world.
-Dr. Wong has directed after-school programming focused upon restorative justice, college access and mentoring, as well as teaching youth through critical feminisms, Hip Hop, and martial arts as organic CSPs.
-He has been working inside and outside of schools to heal, cultivate critical thinking, promote critical media literacy and educate for liberation with K-16 youth, from Oakland to NYC, for over 10 years.
+He is working alongside H. Samy Alim and Django Paris to organize a follow-up convening which will take place in July 2021, and to conduct research as a part of a Lyle Spencer-funded project exploring CSPs across the world.
+Dr. Wong has been working inside and outside of schools to heal, cultivate critical thinking, and educate for collective liberation with K-16 youth, from Oakland to NYC, for over 12 years.